 After paying for a campsite in the PCT hiker area, I got dinner, the “hiker special”, which was a sort of chicken sandwich; it wasn’t bad, but I wished I’d just gotten a burger.

 After picking up my food resupply, I now have eight days of food, which is the most I’ve carried since the Sierra.
-It also makes it somewhat pointless to go into Bend: the most useful thing I could do in town is redirect my bounce box (provided I don’t get there on a weekend), and I should be able to do that via the internet once I figure out where I actually want to send it.
+It also called into question my plan to go into Bend for resupply.
+I’d get there and still have extra food; the most useful thing I could do in town then would be to redirect my bounce box (provided I don’t get there on a weekend), and I should be able to do that via the internet once I figure out where I actually want to send it.

 So, rather than Bend, my next town will be Government Camp, about 95 miles further up the trail, and 196 miles from Shelter Cove.
-This might be my longest stretch without a resupply.
-(It’ll also be supplemented by a visit to the Big Lake Youth Camp, which provides food, showers, laundry, and a place to hang out for hikers.)
+This might be my longest stretch without a resupply, though it’ll also be supplemented by a visit to the Big Lake Youth Camp, which provides food, showers, laundry, and a place to hang out for hikers.

 Shelter Cover also has one of the most expensive showers I’ve seen anywhere: $2 for three minutes.
 Since I can’t manage to take a shower that’s less than 15 minutes long, I opted to skip getting a shower (or doing laundry, which was reasonably priced).